-Canon G1 X Mark III versus Canon G16
+Canon G1 X Mark III vs G16

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Canon G16 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is notably smaller (8 percent) than the Canon G1 X Mark III.
 Moreover, the G16 is markedly lighter (11 percent) than the G1X Mark III.
 It is worth mentioning in this context that the G1X Mark III is splash and dust resistant, while the G16 does not feature any corresponding weather-sealing.